MIDDLE LEADER CERTIFICATE

 The objective is to highlight how ECIS promotes continuous Middle Leader professional development by creating a platform that is:

-- Sustained overtime recognizing that significant shifts in practice take considerable time and work
+• Sustained overtime recognising that significant shifts in practice take considerable time and work

 Check our events page for the next Middle Leader Café, we’d love to see you there!